syntactic/Cognitive-Control-Paradigm-Integration/content/Dimensions/Stimulus Response Mapping.md

 ###### Definition
 **Stimulus Response Mapping (SRM)** refers to the specific rule set that dictates how a given stimulus (or a feature of it) should be translated into a particular response.
 This dimension primarily concerns the *nature* of this instructed S-R relationship, particularly whether it aligns with or opposes pre-existing, "natural," or highly learned tendencies.

-While related to [[Dimensions/Stimulus Bivalence & Congruency|Stimulus Bivalence & Congruency]] (which deals with conflict/alignment *between stimulus features*), SRM focuses on the compatibility of the *overall instructed S-R rule itself*.
+While related to [[Dimensions/Stimulus-Stimulus Congruency|Stimulus-Stimulus Congruency]] (which deals with conflict/alignment *between stimulus features*), SRM focuses on the compatibility of the *overall instructed S-R rule itself*.

 ###### Key Values / Categories: